Skip to content

 How do you make decisions?

 We believe that consensus can best be achieved by first discussing a proposed idea widely amongst all the members.
 This discussion should identify any issues or oversights with the idea.
 After all the discussions a formal proposal email is then circulated to all full members and a number of days is given for any objections be to received.
-If no unreasonable objections have been received a proposal is deemed to have passed.
+If no reasonable objections have been received a proposal is deemed to have passed.
 If objections are received additional proposals can be written or a majority vote can be held at a meeting.